symbol/symbol-docs/source/api.rst

 **partialAdded/{address}**

-The ``partialAdded`` channel notifies subscribed clients when an :ref:`AggregateBondedTransaction <aggregate-bonded>` related to the given address enters the partial state, waiting to have all required cosignatures.
+The ``partialAdded`` channel notifies subscribed clients when an :ref:`AggregateBondedTransaction <aggregate-bonded>` related to the given address enters the partial state, waiting for all required cosignatures to complete.
-Each returned message contains information about a partial transaction.
+Each returned message contains information about an added partial transaction.

 *Request body*